Home / The Journal

 • Neighborhood micro-markets.
 Woodlawn and St. Johns don't behave like Laurelhurst; a 97211 bungalow with a legal ADU isn't a 97211 average.
 Algorithms smooth over exactly the things buyers pay premiums for.

 • Condition is invisible online.
-A new roof, a fir floor under the carpet, a kitchen that shows beautifully — the county assessor has no idea, and neither does the estimate built on assessor data.
+A new roof, a fir floor under the carpet, a kitchen that shows beautifully: the county assessor has no idea, and neither does an estimate built on assessor data.

 How I build a real valuation

-Sometimes that number is higher than the algorithm's — the ADU, the light, the block.
+Sometimes that number is higher than the algorithm's, because of the ADU, the light, the block.
 Sometimes it's honestly lower, and I'll tell you that too, because a wrong first number costs you weeks and negotiating power.
 The consultation is free either way, and there's no obligation to list.

 The one-sentence version